Structured and Abstractive Reasoning on Multi-modal Relational Knowledge Images: Introduction

 Among the diverse array of abstractive images, an important area remains underexplored: \underline{\textbf{ST}}ructured and \underline{\textbf{A}}bstractive \underline{\textbf{R}}easoning (\task) on images with \underline{\textbf{M}}ulti-\underline{\textbf{M}}odal \underline{\textbf{R}}elational \underline{\textbf{K}}nowledge ({\data}).
 As illustrated in Figure~\ref{figure::introduction}, {\data} consists of multiple multi-modal entities and concepts that are interconnected by abstract relational edges, representing well-organized and structured factual knowledge.
 Unlike natural or other abstractive images, {\data} offers a flexible and structured format for encoding complex semantic relations, with broad application potential \citep{m4edu}.
 The relational links act as higher-order human-defined abstractions, modeling intricate connections among entities, and thus place greater demands on MLLM's reasoning capabilities.
 To accurately perform {\task}, MLLMs must understand both the entities and the underlying relational structure.
-However, {\task} remains largely unaddressed, with only a few studies \citep{MM-SELF-Instruct, m3str} briefly investigating this capability, which still face two critical challenges: \begin{enumerate}[label=(\roman*),leftmargin=16pt] \item \textbf{Lack of large-scale data synthesis method for {\task}.} From the data perspective, there is a shortage of high-quality MMRK images and corresponding multi-modal instruction data.
-Automated pipelines for generating diverse and scalable MMRK datasets are missing, along with reliable chain-of-thought (CoT) reasoning annotations needed to improve MLLM's complex thinking and generalization ability. \item \textbf{Absence of effective enhancement and evaluation frameworks for {\task}.} From a methodology perspective, a systematic training and evaluation framework for {\task} is lacking.
+However, {\task} remains largely unaddressed, with only a few studies \citep{MM-SELF-Instruct, m3str} briefly investigating this capability, which still face two critical challenges: (1). \textbf{Lack of large-scale data synthesis method for {\task}.} From the data perspective, there is a shortage of high-quality MMRK images and corresponding multi-modal instruction data.
+Automated pipelines for generating diverse and scalable MMRK datasets are missing, along with reliable chain-of-thought (CoT) reasoning annotations needed to improve MLLM's complex thinking and generalization ability.
+(2). \textbf{Absence of effective enhancement and evaluation frameworks for {\task}.} From a methodology perspective, a systematic training and evaluation framework for {\task} is lacking.
 Existing work \citep{m3str} only addresses zero-shot evaluation.
-Fine-tuning MLLMs on large-scale synthetic data is necessary to effectively enhance their {\task} capabilities. \end{enumerate} To tackle these challenges, we develop an automatic {\task} data synthesis engine that first generates images containing {\data} and then produces instruction data accompanied by fine-grained CoT reasoning.
-Given the current limitations of MLLMs, our approach leverages multi-modal knowledge graphs (MMKGs) as the data source, which are structured repositories of reliable multi-modal information.
-We further introduce a variety of {\data}-related tasks during the synthesis process.
-In addition, we propose a two-stage training framework, combining supervised fine-tuning and preference alignment, to enhance MLLMs’ {\task} capabilities and introduce a specialized evaluation protocol.
-Our contribution in this paper can be summarized as follows: \begin{itemize}[leftmargin=8pt] \item \textbf{Automatic {\task} Data Engine.} We introduce the data synthesis engine, which examines MLLM capabilities from a novel perspective called structured and abstractive reasoning ({\task}) using {\data} images.
-Our engine automatically generates high-quality instruction data using large-scale MMKGs with rich relational knowledge, eliminating costly manual annotation.
-By visualizing sampled multi-modal subgraphs and creating diverse seed {\task} tasks, each data instance includes an MMRK image, a task-specific question, and a detailed CoT answer. \item \textbf{Comprehensive Training and Evaluation Pipeline.} We propose a systematic pipeline for enhancing and evaluating {\task} capabilities in MLLMs.
-Our two-stage training combines instruction tuning for general competency and preference alignment for targeted optimization, utilizing the data synthesized by our engine.
-We also establish a dedicated protocol for {\task} evaluation. \item \textbf{In-depth Experimental Exploration.} We conduct extensive experiment exploration on 5 famous open-source MLLM backbones from 3B to 34B, aiming to identify key factors influencing {\task} enhancement.
-Our results demonstrate that targeted training can substantially improve MLLMs’ {\task} abilities with abstractive visual information, uncovering the mechanisms that enable accurate reasoning in complex multi-modal semantic contexts.
-Smaller MLLMs with 3B/7B parameters can outperform mainstream product-level MLLMs like GPT-4o. \end{itemize}
+Fine-tuning MLLMs on large-scale synthetic data is necessary to effectively enhance their {\task} capabilities.